telefonicaid/fiware-cygnus/docker/README.md

 ## Build the jar

-Run this command from the root of this repository
+Run this command from the root of this repository:

     docker-compose -f ./docker/0.compose.jar-compiler.yml -p cygnus run --rm compiler

 This will create an image containing maven, then, call a script which will mount this directory into the container, retrieve the maven dependencies and start the compilation of the jar into the `target` directory.